-I took the ‘law conversion course’ at the College of Law (now the University of Law).
-The law conversion course attempts to pack into one year all the essential elements of a three year law degree, so it was quite challenging!
+I took a Law conversion course at the College of Law (now the University of Law).
+The Law conversion course attempts to pack into one year all the essential elements of a three-year Law degree, so it was quite challenging!

 It sounds like a cliché, but there is no such thing as a typical day.
 I may be at court for a hearing, visiting a client at home or in hospital, or in the office preparing for a case.
 One of the best things about the job is its variety.

 What is your favourite part of your job?

 One of my favourite parts is getting out and meeting our clients.
 We are always happy to visit clients, whatever part of the country they may be in.
 There is no substitute for a face-to face-meeting.

 What is the most challenging part?